emmenru/emmenru/README.md

 Here are some ideas to get you started:
 -->

-🔭 I’m Emma, an engineer with a PhD in Sound and Music Computing based in Paris (France).
+🧙‍♀️ I’m Emma, an engineer with a PhD in Sound and Music Computing based in Paris (France).

+📝 To learn more about my research, please visit my [Google Scholar page](https://scholar.google.com/citations?user=0PvSz8cAAAAJ&hl=eng).

 👀 I’m interested in analysis and prediction focused on user experience and product analytics.
 I primarily use Python, R, SQL, and Tableau as tools.